Create an experiment

-In Web experiments, you can create audiences out of a large set of out-of-the-box conditions, such as new/returning users and traffic source.
-In Performance Edge, audience conditions are evaluated at the edge of the CDN, so you can target experiments based on browser, cookie, device type, IP address, location and query parameters.
+In Optimizely Web Experimentation experiments, you can create audiences out of a large set of out-of-the-box conditions, such as new/returning users and traffic source.
+In Optimizely Performance Edge, audience conditions are evaluated at the edge of the CDN, so you can target experiments based on browser, cookie, device type, IP address, location and query parameters.

 Metrics enable you to measure success for your experiment.
 If the changes in your variation are successful, what will you measure to show improvement?